 17 Feb The 10 Best Features in the Salesforce Spring ‘20 Release

-Another season, another Salesforce release that brings with it a ton of new and exciting features.
+Another season, another Salesforce release, and it comes with a ton of new and exciting features.
 Here are 10 we know you’ll love in Salesforce Spring ‘20.

 Do note that just like the previous release, almost all of the features we’re about to discuss are exclusive to the Salesforce Lightning Experience.
 (Migrate your Salesforce instance today!)